 - Senator Thom Tillis of North Carolina who took over a Democratic seat in a race that many viewed as the most competitive in the country.

 - Senator Shelley Moore Capito, the first woman to ever be elected to the U.S. Senate from West Virginia.

-- Senator Mike Rounds who cruised to victory and took a seat that was in Democratic hands since 1997.
+- Senator Mike Rounds of South Dakota who cruised to victory and took a seat that was in Democratic hands since 1997.

-- Senator Pat Roberts, for whom POS polled during the last three weeks of his come from behind win.
+- Senator Pat Roberts of Kansas, for whom POS polled during the last three weeks of his come from behind win.

 - Polling for five Gubernatorial winners including Robert Bentley of Alabama, Dennis Daugaard of South Dakota, Doug Ducey of Arizona, Susana Martinez of New Mexico, and Paul LePage of Maine.